Sdub76/FairValue/README.md

 -   **PocketBase**: Backend, Auth, and Database (SQLite).
 -   **Proxy**: Internal rewrite `/pb` -> `127.0.0.1:8090` ensures the app is network-agnostic.
 -   **Container**: Self-contained image with automated initialization.

+## 📄 Exporting Records

+FairValue includes a robust **Audit Report** generation feature.

+1. Navigate to a specific **Tax Year**.
+2. Click the **Export PDF** button.
+3. A printer-friendly version of the report will open in a new tab.
+4. Your browser's **Print Dialog** will open automatically.
+    *   Select **Save as PDF** as the destination.
+    *   Ensure \ Background Graphics\ is checked if you want to see image borders and shading.

+### Improving Print Aesthetics
+The current print layout is optimized for high-contrast, black-and-white printing to ensure rigorous audit compliance and ink efficiency.
+However, the print output can be further customized:

+*   **Typography:** The print stylesheet (\@media print\) currently uses the system font stack.
+To create a more formal \Statement\ look, you can import a serif font like *Merriweather* or *Playfair Display* specifically for the print view.
+*   **Watermarks:** A subtle \SUBSTANTIATED\ or \DRAFT\ watermark can be added using fixed-position CSS backgrounds that only appear in print mode.
+*   **Cover Page:** The current cover is functional.
+A dedicated, full-page cover with a simplified layout (just the total value and year) would add a premium feel.
+*   **Photo Grid:** Currently photos are listed simply.
+A masonry layout for the photo evidence section would make better use of page space and look more professional.